‘I was just shocked’: Peeping Tom scares UNCG student

 GREENSBORO, N.C. -- A college student's scream scared off a man spotted peeking into her bedroom window at an apartment complex filled mainly with students attending the University of North Carolina at Greensboro.

-Destiny Pridgen was laying in bed early Thursday morning when she realized she was being watched.
+Destiny Pridgen was lying in bed early Thursday morning when she realized she was being watched.

 "I was just shocked, so I just looked at him for about five seconds and I screamed and he ran off," Pridgen said.